maemo-leste/maemo-user-guide/source/chapters/email.rst

 Incoming details
 """"""""""""""""

-Here you configure the incoming e-mail server, for sending emails:
+Here you configure the incoming e-mail server, for receiving emails:

 The default account type is :term:`IMAP`, but you can also select :term:`POP3`, from the following list, which appears when you tap on account type: